 In my 30s, I added video production to my experience, culminating in Shack Time, a documentary about the artist shacks in the dunes of the Cape Cod National Seashore.
 Aired in Boston on public television affiliate WGBH, Shack Time features readings by Annie Dillard and Cynthia Huntington, a rare photograph of Jack Kerouac typing in the dunes, a stunning portrait by Walker Evans, and interviews with several late shack owners.

 I combined my interest in art and writing in the bimonthly magazine New England Watershed: A Journal of Arts, Culture, and Ideas, which I edited and published from 2005 to 2007.
 Watershed was named Best New Publication of 2006 by Utne Reader.
-I have since authored five books, mostly on issues related to landscape.
+I have since authored six books, mostly on issues related to landscape.

 I grew up around art.
 My parents, John and Sally Powell, were representational painters, mostly of New England landscapes, flora and fauna.
-I always drew, and over the years studied from time to time, ranging from a week-long workshop on abstract painting with Doug Trump to a weekly figure drawing class over several winters.
+I always drew, and over the years I studied from time to time, ranging from a week-long workshop on abstract painting with Doug Trump to a weekly figure drawing class over several winters.

 MY WORK is heavily influenced by the landscapes of rural New England, especially central Massachusetts, where I was raised, and western Massachusetts, where I have resided for nearly 40 years.
 I have lived near the Connecticut River for most of my adult life, and water and the life it attracts are frequent themes in my paintings.